Luckyluuuc/GPTmodel/README.md

 You can find details of these steps in the experimental notebooks.

 ### Bigram Model
-Initially, I attempted to implement a simple bigram model, which predicted the most probable character based on the preceding characters.
+Initially, I attempted to implement a simple bigram model, which predicted the most probable character **based on the preceding characters**.
 The results were predictably not very satisfactory, but this approach helped me grasp the fundamental workings of the model.

 ### GPT Model at Character Level
 Subsequently, still following the video, I enhanced the model by implementing multihead attention, ultimately achieving a model closely resembling the decoder described in the 2017 paper.